+If you feel like getting creative today, how about making some easy DIY napkin rings?
 Today, I’m sharing 3 ways to make easy DIY napkin rings with items you probably have around your home.

-Before I share my latest DIY napkin ring creations, I want to tell you that I’m joining a talented group of bloggers for an Creative Craft Blog Hop!
+Before I share my easy DIY napkin ring creations, I want to tell you that I’m joining a talented group of bloggers for an Creative Craft Blog Hop!
 This blog hop is hosted by the talented Chloe of Celebrate and Decorate and she is the first stop on the tour.
 Please also be sure to visit the links at the end of this post for tons of creative craft ideas from 25 bloggers!

 If you are just arriving from Debbees Buzz – Welcome!
 I’ve admired Debbee’s blog for a long time and I’m sure you enjoyed reading about how she made her beautiful floral fascinator!